 - The same applies to SaaS applications which APIs you can connect to with connectors to turn them into your own API format.

 - ORCHESTRATE – Combine and normalize data from multiple sources.

 - You might want to expose an API that combines information from different underlying APIs.
 With the orchestration ability, you can do this easily, both in a synchronous or asynchronous way.

 - TRANSFORM – Convert legacy formats (e.g. XML) to modern consumable formats (e.g. JSON).

-- When it comes to connecting to the internal systems, such as the ESB, there are still many internal SOAP Web Services (XML) that need to be exposed into REST APIs (JSON) for easier consumption by digital apps.
+- When it comes to connecting to the internal systems, such as the ESB, there are still many internal SOAP Web Services (XML) that need to be exposed to REST APIs (JSON) for easier consumption by digital apps.
 A Visual Mapper allowing easy and graphical conversion between those two formats is an important tool to have.

 - DOCUMENT – auto-generate docs and code-snippets for models and API operations.